jasminebrewer/jasminebrewer.github.io/_pages/projects.md

 ###### Ongoing projects

-*Machine learning - * I am developing techniques to use neural networks and boosted decision trees to identify jets containing two charm quarks in the case that only one of the charm quarks is measured.
+<em>Machine learning - </em> I am developing techniques to use neural networks and boosted decision trees to identify jets containing two charm quarks in the case that only one of the charm quarks is measured.

-*Flavor tagging with substructure - * I am using jet substructure to identify the gluon splitting to charm quarks inside a jet with two charm, and to identify the types of other splittings within this type of jet.
+<em>Flavor tagging with substructure - </em> I am using jet substructure to identify the gluon splitting to charm quarks inside a jet with two charm, and to identify the types of other splittings within this type of jet.
 Code for this analysis is available on <a href="https://github.com/jasminebrewer/ccbar_substructure" target="_blank">github</a>.

 #### Disentangling quark and gluon jets